conlang-software-dev/whistler/README.md

 interface ModelTransition {
   type: 'transition';
   curve?: TransitionCurve; // Defaults to 'sine'.

-  sy: number | string;     // Starting value of this segment.
+  // Starting value of this segment.
+  // Defaults to previous segment's final value. sy?: number | string;

+  // Ending value of this segment.
+  // Defaults to previous segment's final value.
-  ey: number | string;     // Ending value of this segment. sclip?: number | string; // How much of the start of the base curve to clip off. eclip?: number | string; // How much of the end of the base curve to clip off.
+  ey?: number | string;

+  // How much of the start of the base curve to clip off. sclip?: number | string;

+  // How much of the start of the base curve to clip off. eclip?: number | string;
 }

 type ContourCurve = 'sine' | 'ellipse';
 interface ModelContour {
   type: 'contour';
   curve?: ContourCurve; // Defaults to 'sine'.

-  y: number | string;      // The starting and ending value of this segment.
+  // The starting and ending value of this segment.
+  // Defaults to previous segment's final value. y?: number | string;

-  a: number | string;      // The maximum amplitude by which to deviate from
+  // The maximum amplitude by which to deviate from
-                           // the boundary value (positive or negative). clip?: number | string;  // How much to clip off of the start and end
+  // the boundary value (positive or negative).
+  a: number | string;

+  // How much to clip off of the start
-                           // of the base curve.
+  // and end of the base curve.
+  clip?: number | string;

 }

 interface ModelConstant {
   type: 'constant';
-  y: number | string;  // The constant value to maintain during this segment.
+  // The constant value to maintain during this segment.
+  // Defaults to the previous segment's final value. y?: number | string;
 }
 ```